asascience-open/ncSOS/Readme.md

 A simple example aggregation, using a simple union can be seen below.
 The example implemention outlines some of the steps you should take.

-1) identify how you are going to aggregate your netcdf data (in this example taken from unidate's NCML aggregation page we are using an aggregation on an existing dimension named "time", this might be a typical approach for aggregation timeseries files.
+1) identify how you are going to aggregate your netcdf data (in this example taken from unidate's NCML aggregation page we are using an aggregation on an existing dimension named "time", this might be a typical approach for the aggregation of time series files.

 2) generate an NCML file using a text editior, something like this...